 Recently, I’ve been doing more private coaching/pairing sessions on getting setup with React on Rails.
 In this article, I’m going to share my general tips for maximum productivity when using React on Rails.
 Many of these tips will apply regardless of your programming environment.

-If your time is valuable, consider signing up for a ShakaCode Coaching Plan.
-For $1500, you get a private Slack channel, code reviews, pairing sessions, and the support of the whole ShakaCode team.
+If your time is valuable, consider signing up for a ShakaCode's React on Rails Pro.
+For $135 per month or $1620 per year, you get a private Slack channel, code reviews, pairing sessions, and the support of the whole ShakaCode team.
 For more information, click here or email me at firstname.lastname@example.org.

 Here are some of my favorite debugging articles that apply to React on Rails.
 You can find more by searching for debugging at forum.shakacode.com.